 Murder in Texas is defined by Texas Penal Code Section 19.02.
 To secure a conviction for this charge, the State must prove either:

-that the defendant intentionally or knowingly caused the death of an individual;
+- that the defendant intentionally or knowingly caused the death of an individual;

-that the defendant intended to cause serious bodily injury and committed an act clearly dangerous to human life that caused the death of the individual; or
+- that the defendant intended to cause serious bodily injury and committed an act clearly dangerous to human life that caused the death of the individual; or

-that the defendant committed or attempted to commit a felony, other than manslaughter and committed an act clearly dangerous to human life that caused the death of the individual.
+- that the defendant committed or attempted to commit a felony, other than manslaughter and committed an act clearly dangerous to human life that caused the death of the individual.